 Yesware Task Custom Field Reference

-After the latest version of the Yesware Salesforce package is installed, the following custom fields will be available on the Task object.
+After you install this package, the following custom fields will be available on the Task object.
 These fields are used by Yesware for capturing summary data on logged emails.

 SF Task Page Layout

 In order to visualize the data in the custom fields, the SF page layout for the Task object must be modified to include the fields.
 There are two ways to achieve this -- either by assigning the page layout included in the managed package to the SF profiles that will need to see the custom fields, or my manually editing the Task object Page Layout and adding the custom fields manually.